-Malcolm Augustine and his wife, Lauren, have lived in Prince George’s County for the last 15 years, where they happily are raising their two girls, 13 and 11.
+Senator Malcolm Augustine and his wife, Lauren, have lived in Prince George’s County for the last 18 years, where they happily are raising their two girls, 15 and 13.
 Cheverly is their home.
+Senator Augustine was elected to represent the 47th District, Prince George's County, in 2018 and currently serves on the Maryland Senate Finance Committee.

 At Eltrex Industries, a Black Enterprise 100 company with business lines in printing, mailing, and manufacturing, Malcolm built customer relationships that culminated in multi-million dollar contracts for fulfillment services, contract manufacturing, and products like industrial vacuum cleaners.